Serving all people by providing personalized health and wellness through exemplary care, education and research.

 Your nurse or case manager will coordinate your care.

 When it comes to preparing for recovery, much of the work is up to you.
-So make time each day for the exercises your healthcare provider gives you.
+Make time each day for the exercises your healthcare provider gives you.
 Always follow your physical therapist’s or surgeon’s instructions.